nismod/energy_demand/docs/documentation.md

 are derived from measuremnt trials, i.e. load profiles are modelled in a bottom-up way.
 In every case, only the profile (i.e. the 'shape' of a profile) is read as an input into the model.

+In case fuel is switched to another technology, it is assumed that the load profile looks the same for the new fuel type.
+If e.g. a gas boiler is replaced by a hydrogen boiler, the load profiles are the same for the fueltype hydrogen or oil.

 For different heating technologies, load shares are derived from the following sources: